Keeneland Plans to Increase Takeout

 "Keeneland has traditionally paid more into purses than we're contractually obligated to do through our horsemen's agreement," Elliston said.
 "When you put $30 million of money above and beyond your normal purse structure over a five-year horizon, you have to look for ways to continue to do that.
 We don't want to stand still.
 We want to continue to see that grow."

 The takeout increase moves Keeneland to the maximum rates allowed by the Kentucky Horse Racing Commission.
-Keeneland does not need regulatory approval for the change because the rule is for tracks with average on-track daily handle above $1.2 million and the Lexington track has fallen below that threshold in recent meets.
+Keeneland does not need regulatory approval for the change because the Lexington track has fallen below the average on-track daily handle of $1.2 million threshold in recent meets.
 Keeneland's average daily on-track handle at last year's meets was $1.12 million.

 Ahead of its 2014 spring meeting, Churchill Downs increased its takeout rates to the state maximum after its daily on-track handle fell below the KHRC threshold.
 Purses at this year's Churchill spring meet were up 5% to $21,265,686.
-Some of that handle increase also was fueled by increased money from the Kentucky Thoroughbred Development Fund, thanks to expanding historical gaming in the state.
+Some of that purse increase was fueled by added money from the Kentucky Thoroughbred Development Fund, thanks to expanding historical gaming in the state.

 Keeneland, Churchill, Ellis Park, and Turfway Park are all at the state maximum takeout for most wagers.
 Only Kentucky Downs, which has been ranked as the top track by HANA the past three years, has takeout rates below the state maximum.